act-rules/act-rules.github.io/_rules/document-title-is-descriptive-c4a8a4.md

 ## Accessibility Support

-- This rule assumes that browsers only recognize the first `title` element if multiple `title` elements are present in the [document](https://dom.spec.whatwg.org/#concept-document).
+- This rule assumes that browsers only recognise the first `title` element if multiple `title` elements are present in the [document](https://dom.spec.whatwg.org/#concept-document).
 Testing shows that this in general is the case.
 Therefore the scope of this rule is limited to only checking the first `title` element in a document.

 ## Background